jetsonai11/Udacity-RL-Project-Competition-and-Collaboration/README.md

 ![Trained Agent][image1]

-In this environment, two agents control rackets to bounce a ball over a net.
-If an agent hits the ball over the net, it receives a reward of +0.1.
-If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
-Thus, the goal of each agent is to keep the ball in play.
+#### The Environment

+You will solve an environment by training 2 agents which control rackets to bounce a ball over a net.
 The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
 Each agent receives its own, local observation.
 Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

+#### Calculating Rewards

-The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
-Specifically,
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
+Hence, the goal of each agent is to keep the ball in play.
+The task is episodic, and in order to solve the environment, the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).

+Specifically:
 - After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 2 (potentially different) scores.
 We then take the maximum of these 2 scores.
 - This yields a single **score** for each episode.

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

+#### Some notes about this implementation
+For this project, I had adapted my implementation of a single-agent DDPG algorithm from Project 2: Continuous Control(can also found in my Github page).
+In fact, I did not create a meta-agent class which takes into account of the existance of multiple agents rather than treating other agents as part of the environment.
+Instead, I trained my 2 agents independently, each takes in partial observation of the environment as states and learns their own policies. (which means that the environment is seen differently based on the perspective of the agent).
+This is called the "Non-stationarity" issue.
+Though the guarantees of convergence may not necessarily hold, I was able to successfully solved the environment in around 1200 episodes.
+Nevertheless, an implementation of a meta-agent class deserves looking into further in the future, and you should definitely try it out.

 ### Getting Started